Pervasive-AI-Lab/cvpr_clvision_challenge/README.md

 ### Challenge Description, Rules and Prizes

-You can find the challenge description and main rules in the official [workshop page](https://sites.google.com/view/clvision2020/challenge?authuser=0).
+You can find the challenge description, prizes and **main rules** in the official [workshop page](https://sites.google.com/view/clvision2020/challenge?authuser=0).

 We *do not expect each participant to necessarily submit a solution that is working